logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

 ## Understanding Log Patterns

+Log Patterns analyzes the same data subset as the log document table.
+The data returned is determined by the time range, filters, and search query.
+So you can dive into patterns for any selection of logs that is relevant to you.

+By default, Kibana's date picker is set to return data from the last 15 minutes.
+You can select another time range using the Histogram or the time picker to view Log Patterns for any time range you need.
+As you apply additional filters or adjust the search query, the patterns will be re-calculated for the new set of data under review.

 You can sort your log patterns by time, count, or ratio.

 ![Log patterns](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/patterns-annotated1.png)

 Time
-: The timestamp of the first log belonging to this pattern in the selected time range.
+: The timestamp of the earliest log that matches the pattern.

 Count
-: The number of logs with this pattern in this time range.
+: The number of logs matching the pattern.
-  You'll see patterns with the highest counts at the top of the Patterns list by default.
+  The highest count will be shown at the top of the list by default.
+Click the title to switch between ascending and descending order.

 Ratio
-: The ratio of logs with this pattern, as compared to total logs in this time range.
+: The ratio of logs matching the pattern, relative to the total logs in the dataset.
+  Click the title to switch between ascending and descending order.

 Pattern
-: The pattern itself.
+: The patterns identified in the message field.
-  Data types (such as IP addresses, numbers, or URLs) are shown in brown.
-  Hover over a pattern to see the familiar Kibana filter controls.

-Filter value
+Filters
 : Click these to filter for or filter out the logs that match a pattern.
 You'll be taken to the **Logs** tab, where you'll see the logs that match your filter.
 You can use this option as the basis for a query which you can use for alerts, drop filters, visualizations, and more.
 {:.letter-labels}

-Kibana's default time range is the last 15 minutes.
-You can select another time range using the Histogram or the time picker to view Log Patterns for any time range you need.
-{:.info-box.note}

 ## Constants vs. Variables